gruenheit/gruenheit.github.io/README.md

-# c.gruenheit.de > my contact page.
+# c.gruenheit.de > with greetings from kiel.